filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 ## Customizing the theme

-Laravel, and Filament being Laravel based, offer multiple solutions to the same problem.
-So, we will address two ways of building your own Filament look and feel, the recommended way and the not-so-recommended way.
-Let's start with the latter.
+Both Laravel and Filament (being Laravel based), offer multiple solutions to the same problem.
+Because of that, we will look at two ways of building your own Filament look and feel: the recommended way and the not-so-recommended way.

 ### Before starting the customization process

-You should start the `npm run dev` process in the root of your project.
-This process watches for changes in the files registered in the `vite.config.js` (and `tailwind.config.js` by extension) and automatically builds a temporary CSS file to render the changes on file save.
+While you develop your theme, you should run `npm run dev` in the root of your project.
+This process watches for changes in the files registered in the `vite.config.js` (and `tailwind.config.js`, by extension) and automatically renders any changes on file save.

 > [!note]
-> You still need to run `npm run build` when you're done customizing your theme
+> You still need to run `npm run build` when you're finished customizing your theme

 ### The recommended way to customize your theme

-The Filament panels core offers you a list of classes.
-Every component of the panel layout, including forms, infolists and tables, were wrapped in custom classes to make it possible, for any developer, to customize the panel look and feel.
+Every component in the Panel Builder package, including the layout, forms, infolists and tables, are wrapped in custom classes to make it possible to customize the panel's look and feel.
 Let's look at the following example:

 ![Breadcrumb Example](/images/content/articles/diogogpinto-filament-themes-full-guide/breadcrumb-example.webp)

-Looking at the breadcrumb component with Chrome's builtin Developer Tools > Inspect Element, you can see that the `<nav>`na tag contains the following classes:
+Looking at the breadcrumb component with Chrome's built-in Developer Tools > Inspect Element, you can see that the `<nav>` tag contains the following classes:

 ```html
 <nav class="fi-breadcrumbs mb-2 hidden sm:block">
 ```

-The `.fi-breadcrumbs` class is inserted to allow developers to further optimize the breadcrumbs' look and feel.
-By default, the class has no CSS properties defined in itself, it's only there for the developer to apply custom styles.
+The `.fi-breadcrumbs` class allows us to further optimize the breadcrumbs' look and feel.
+By default, the class has no CSS properties defined–it only exists for us to apply custom styles.

 #### Customizing the CSS

-Picking up in the above example of `.fi-breadcrumbs`, we can now apply custom CSS classes on our `theme.css`.
-You can either use Tailwind utility classes or just write vanilla CSS.
+Using the above example of `.fi-breadcrumbs`, we now apply custom CSS classes in our `theme.css` file to change the styling of the breadcrumbs.
+You can either use Tailwind utility classes or vanilla CSS.
 Let's say you want to override the default margin `mb-2`.
-Inputting the below CSS will yield the exact same results:
+Either option in the below CSS will yield the exact same results:

 ```css
 .fi-breadcrumbs {